textpattern/textpattern.github.io/themes/creating-and-using-admin-side-themes.md

 description: Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels.
 ---

-# Creating and using admin-side themes
+# Creating and using admin-side themes TODO

 Admin-side themes allow Textpattern administrators (and publishers) to choose a specific theme for the administration panels, from the list of options via the Admin Preferences.